AFCON 2025: Diouf hailed for protecting Mendy’s towel amid Morocco chaos, video

-AFCON 2025: Senegal Reserve Goalkeeper Hailed for Protecting Mendy’s Towel vs Moroccan Player, Video
+AFCON 2025: Senegal Reserve Goalkeeper Hailed for Protecting Mendy’s Towel From Moroccan Player

 - Senegal reserve goalkeeper Yehvann Diouf has gained traction on social media for his actions during the 2025 AFCON